handletec/autoconfig/README.md

 	return
 }

-cfg := autoconfig.New() // create a new instance of `autoconfig` appConfig = new(AppConfig) // create new instance of `AppConfig`
+cfg := autoconfig.New(EnvPrefix) // create a new instance of `autoconfig` and pass the base environment variable for `Viper`.
+This helps distinguish variable names for specific applications appConfig = new(AppConfig) // create new instance of `AppConfig`

-cfg.SetEnvPrefix(EnvPrefix) // pass the base environment variable for `Viper`.
-This helps distinguish variable names for specific applications err := cfg.ReadEnv(appConfig) // read the environment variables and populates the given structure cobra.CheckErr(err) // check for any error that occured
+err := cfg.ReadEnv(appConfig) // read the environment variables and populates the given structure cobra.CheckErr(err) // check for any error that occured